 How do you know it is seasonal affective disorder and not the common form of depression?

-The diagnosis of SAD is based on your having episodes of depression which have occurred at least two years running during the winter months, and with no symptoms during the spring.
+The diagnosis of SAD is based on you having episodes of depression which have occurred at least two years running during the winter months and with no symptoms during the spring.
 Also, if you have SAD your symptoms are more likely to include the atypical features of depression (craving sweet things, increased appetite, weight gain, increased sleepiness).

-These self-help measures will usually be enough to help mild and S-SAD, but should also be used at the same time as treatment for more severe SAD.
+These self-help measures will usually be enough to help mild S-SAD but should also be used at the same time as treatment for more severe SAD.

 - Winter holiday.
 For people who can afford it, a winter holiday to a sunny country will usually improve symptoms - but only for the duration of the time spent in the sunny country.